BrownieO/mari0-2/README.md

 ![Picture of the game](other/pixel_tile_bug.png)

-This is my fork of the sequel prototype for Mari0.
-The game would combine Super Mario Bros 3 with some elements from the Portal franchise.
+This is a prototype of a sequel to Mari0.
+The software would combine Super Mario Bros 3 with elements from the Portal franchise.

-This fork is also a prototype, so it may undergo multiple iterations.
+My fork is also a prototype, so it may undergo multiple iterations.
 Don't use it for production.

 Check the [wiki](https://github.com/BrownieO/mari0-2/wiki) to get started.